telefonicaid/tartare/README.md

 ```

 ### Filling in the steps
-It's time to tell your steps what to do.
-Simply write your code inside the callback function for each step.
+It's time to tell your *steps* what to do.
+Simply write your code inside each *step* function.

-It is not a good idea to put a lot of code inside each step.
+It is not a good idea to put a lot of code inside each *step*.
 For the sake of clarity it is always better
 to put your complex code in a separated module, exporting the needed functions, and using them from the
 main test file.
 Let's call this module your **step library**.